 This on-the-day visibility enables businesses to proactively deal with any delays or issues as soon as they occur.
 At the end of the day, this valuable data aids driver debriefing, route refinement, and management KPI reporting.

 Another result of order overwhelm for businesses is having to communicate with a larger group of customers, which can quickly become complicated.

 Keeping customers happy is a key goal for any business, and automated email and SMS updates can help businesses do this without an increase in workload.

 These updates can include when a delivery is scheduled to arrive, when it’s on its way, and even when it’s nearby.
 Not only does this reduce the workload for businesses that often have to deal with customer inquiries, but it’s also incredibly beneficial for the end customer.

 For paper-based operations, an increase in orders can increase documentation.
 This can quickly get messy.

 We recommend that any business facing delivery overwhelm implements a driver app, such as the MaxOptra iOS and Android app.
 This will allow businesses to run a paperless operation whilst automatically pushing jobs to their drivers.

 Businesses will also be able to track delivery and driver progress, whilst dealing with any issues and amends in real time.

-For added peace of mind, our driver apps which incorporate ePod functionality allows drivers to log proof of delivery signatures, photos and comments.
+For added peace of mind, our driver apps which incorporate ePod functionality allow drivers to log proof of delivery signatures, photos, and comments.